 Information for Prospective Students for September 2018 entry into Year 12

-All future communications to the sixth form office must be directed to the email address of email@example.com
+All communications to the sixth form office should be directed to the email address: email@example.com

 Details of admissions communications will be posted here accordingly: